 The YTV program Radio Active does this in one episode — one student tries to find out what happened to cause a CD to get damaged, and so asks the other students.
 Each one had a different report on what happened in the room, how everyone acted and what happened to the CD (one student claims he caught it in his teeth after another threw it at him).
 The only constant in any of them is one of the students reading a comic book wearing a hat (which changes depending on who's telling it).
 That student's retelling consists entirely of a shot of a comic book while the voices of the other cast members can be heard babbling incoherently in the background.

 Living Single does this with Khadijah and Regine.
 Regine is creating a raisin cookie recipe for a contest, and Khadijah shares that the secret to her grandma's famous raisin cookies was prune juice.
 Later, when she tastes Regine's prize-winning cookies, she accuses Regine of stealing grandma's recipe.
 Regine denies the theft.
-Regine's story paints Khadijah as a gruff, belicose she-thug, while Kadijah's story makes Regine out to be a snooty Rich Bitch.
+Regine's story paints Khadijah as a gruff, bellicose, thug, while Khadijah's story makes Regine out to be a snooty, conniving Rich Bitch.
 Both ladies pretend they themselves were perfectly innocent and agreeable.
-The one constant in both stories is that Maxine comes over at the end and says, "I'm too lazy to cook for myself, so I'm gonna mooch off you guys," and helps herself to plum sauce for her Chinese food.
+The one constant in both stories is that Maxine comes over in the middle of the baking, says, "I'm too lazy to cook for myself, so I'm gonna mooch off you guys," and helps herself to plum sauce for her Chinese food.